-Vince Gilligan broke new ground by writing a TV series about a good man turned evil.
+Vince Gilligan broke new television ground by writing a series about a good man turned evil.
 He also borrowed from a long history of storytelling.
 Walt White is a modern superhero archetype, but Breaking Bad also borrows from classic fairytales.
+Most modern stories do.

 PUSS IN BOOTS

 The unnamed cat in Puss In Boots is determined to make life better for himself and his underdog third son master.
 The first thing he does is pretty benign — he catches a rabbit with a lettuce leaf and sells it to the palace.
 But then he gradually turns into a lying, thieving, threatening, murdering little bastard.
 Puss ‘Breaks Bad’, in other words.